quattor/quattor.github.com/_aquilon/configuration.md

 aq manage --hostname preprodsrv.dailyplanet.com --domain prod
 ```

+### Summary

+We know have a two hosts successfully configured with a configuration that allows to deploy and
+manage a basic OS configuration.
+Thanks to the template library, it has been the matter of adding
+around ten Pan templates that are mainly variable definitions and includes.

 ## Defining the Personality

 Personality configuration is *staged*.
 That means that when a personality is updated, the change is not